Helvadere

 Helvadere is a town (belde) and municipality in the Aksaray District, Aksaray Province, Turkey.
 Its population is 2,564 (2021).

 Geography

 Helvadere is on the western slopes of Mount Hasan at about 1350 m.
 It is 30 km south of Aksaray.

 History

 The Yenii Camii, (New Mosque), sometimes called Kilise Camii, and formerly known as (“Agios Nikolaos”) Saint Nicholas Church.

-Helvadere is situated next to ruins of the ancient town Nora, which was an important town in Hellenistic Capadocia.
-Helvadere was also named Mokissos and Justinianopolis (named after Justinian) in antiquity.
+The ancient name of the town was Mokissos and later renamed Justinianopolis (named after Justinian).
 Eventually, the town lost its former importance and in the Middle Ages it was a small village named Hardaldere.
 Evliya Çelebi in his Seyahatname describes hardaldere as a village of 65 houses; the majority of the population being Turk, but also with a Greek minority.
 In the early 20th century, the name was Halvadara.
 But in 1968 Halvadara was declared a town named Helvadere.

+Near Helvadere are the ruins of the ancient town of Nora, which was an important town in Hellenistic Capadocia.